itoshkov/itoshkov.github.io/git-tutorial.md

 Good!
 Now we can go back to `c5` when we need to.

+And we need to do this to properly fix `c5` (formerly known as `c2-fixed`).
-Like when we needed to properly fix the broken fix from before.
-Let's assume we added one more commit to `c4`, we then went back to `c5` and implemented the new fix on top of it.
-The picture now will look like this:
+There was an additional problem with it, remember?
+Let's assume that in the meantime we added one more commit to `c4`.
+We now go back to `c5` and implement the new fix on top of it.
+The picture will look like this:

 ```
 c0 -- c1 -- c2 -- c3 -- c4 -- c6